maheshdethe01/Host-Behavioural-Analysis/README.md

 The percentage of  Vancouver's super host is more than Toronto's super host.

-## Top three critical metrics to being a superhost.
+## Top three critical/important  metrics to being a superhost.
 1. Acceptance Rate
 2. Response Rate
 3. Ratings